vrisdng/tp/docs/UserGuide.md

 * The file must be a valid JSON file containing address book data.
 * If the file is not found or the format is invalid, an error message will be displayed, and the current data will remain unchanged.
+* Please take note that once a saved file is loaded, the current addressbook if not saved will be erased.
+Make sure to save the current addressbook before loading if this is undesirable.

 Examples:
 * `load backup` - Loads data from `backup.json`.